On this page

 <img src="icon_3.svg" loading="lazy" alt="">

-Note that the above is not applicable when you render <svg> using <use> with the reference to the existing <svg> element on the page.
+Note that the above is not applicable when you render <svg> using <use> with reference to the existing <svg> element on the page.

 Related posts